2023 Solar Incentives Guide for Rich, IL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the cost of solar panel installation, although it has fluctuated slightly over the years between 26-30%.
-The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of equipment, labor and accessories.
+The ITC was originally for 30% of the cost of solar panel installation, and has fluctuated slightly over the last few years between 26-30%.
+The installation date of your solar system will determine what percentage you qualify for.
+The cost of installation includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum amount you can claim.
-The ITC can be applied to solar systems installed after January 1, 2006 on your primary or secondary residence.
+The ITC applies to solar panels installed after January 1, 2006 on your primary or secondary residence.
 The residence must be owned by you and in the United States.

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+The ITC was both renewed and expanded by the passage of the Inflation Reduction Act in August 2022.
 It's also now called the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-The amount will be decreased slightly each year until the end of the current program.
-Beginning in 2023, it will also be easier to get credits for energy storage systems under the new laws.
+For solar system installations that begin after January 1, 2022 and are completed by the end of 2032, homeowners can apply for a credit equal to 30% of the total cost.
+This percentage will decrease annually after 2032 until the Clean Energy Credit expires in 2035.
+Beginning in 2023, it will also be easier to obtain credits for energy storage systems under the new laws.